sal55/langs/qbasics.md

 Python may have acquired some or makes them possible via add-on modules, although often via several incompatible add-ons none of which do the whole job.

-* Case insensitive (I consider that more user-friendly)
+* Case insensitive and 1-based (I consider these to be more user-friendly)

 * Named constants (`const abc = 100`)